jameshfisher/jameshfisher.com/_posts/2017-09-13-what-is-background-sync.md

 ---
-title: "What is the web Background Sync API?"
+title: What is the web Background Sync API?
+tags: []
 ---

 Without the Background Sync API,